DanielBaird/self-assessment-tool/docs/index.md

 * [Managing](management.html) spreadsheets and conversations.
 * [Setup a server](setup.html) and install the tools that process a spreadsheet into a conversation.
-* [How to distribute](distributing.html) a new version of the SAT5P conversation processing tools.
+* [Developing](developing.html) contributing to SAT5P conversation processing tools.